Rajasthan Patrika

 As per Indian Readership Survey 2013, Rajasthan Patrika emerged as the fourth most-read Hindi language newspaper in India, and Patrika emerged sixth.

 History

 Rajasthan Patrika was founded by Karpoor Chandra Kulish on 7 March 1956.
 Mr. Karpoor Chand Kulish is follower of Jain religion.
 Over the years, it became a leading national daily.

 Editions

 Rajasthan Patrika prints editions in New Delhi and the seven cities of Chhattisgarh (in Bilaspur, Jagdalpur and Raipur), Gujarat (in Ahmedabad and Surat), Karnataka (in Bangalore and Hubli), Madhya Pradesh (under the shorter name of Patrika in Bhopal, Gwalior, Indore, Jabalpur, Ujjain and eight other cities), Rajasthan in (Jaipur, Jodhpur, Kota, Gangapur City and 13 other cities) and in Tamil Nadu (at Chennai and Coimbatore).

 Early in 2015, Rajasthan Patrika announced a Delhi-based English news website, called Catch News under the aegis of senior journalist and editor Shoma Chaudhry.Rajasthan Patrika also publish two bimonthly Hindi language child magazines — "Balhans" and "Chotu-Motu".

+Television

+The newspaper also has a television division, Patrika TV, which covers news events and airs via satellite domestically and through its YouTube channel worldwide.
+The network launched on 9 June 2015.